stevcooo/PollutionBlog/ReadMe.md

 ![Board](Images/esp8266-arduino-ide-preferences.png)
 *<center>Install board</center>*

-Because there are many options, here is my configuration, so you may find it usefull:
+Because there are many options, here is my configuration, so you may find it useful:
 ![Config](Arduino/NodeMcuConfig_arduino.png)
 *<center>My selected configuration</center>*